 - Try to book a window seat on your flights!
 It typically isn’t that important, but the views flying in and out of Hawaii are outstanding.

-California, specifically Southern California and San Francisco, is the best place to fly to Hawaii from with the cheapest and shortest flights available.
+California, specifically Southern California and San Francisco, is the best place to fly to Hawaii from.
+California has the cheapest and shortest flights of any US state.

 Inter-island flights are the same price with the only exception being Big Island to/from Kauai, so this is the only flight you need to avoid if possible.